tschiemer/midimessage/README.md

 	 --generate|-g [<cmd> ...]
 Enter generation mode and optionally pass command to be generated.
 If no command is given, expects one command from STDIN per line.
 Generated (binary) messages are written to STDOUT.
 	 --prefix=<prefix> 		 Prefixes given string (max 32 bytes) before each binary sequence (only when in generation mode).
 A single %d can be given which will be replaced with the length of the following binary message (incompatible with running-status mode).
 	 --suffix=<suffix> 		 Suffixes given string (max 32 bytes) before each binary sequence (only when in generation mode).
+	 -d 				 In parsing mode, instead of silent discarding output any discarded data to STDERR.

 Fancy pants note: the parsing output format is identical to the generation command format ;)